openstack/openstack-manuals/doc/common/glossary.rst

       An L2 network segment within Networking.

-   virtual networking

-      A generic term for virtualization of network functions such as switching, routing, load balancing, and security using a combination of VMs and overlays on physical network infrastructure.

    Virtual Network Computing (VNC)

       Open source GUI and CLI tools used for remote console access to